-In the 2019/20 season, Julia makes house debuts at the Semperoper Dresden and Teatro Municipal de Santiago de Chile with the role of ‘The Queen of the Night’ in Mozart’s Die Zauberflöte.
+In the 2019/20 season, Julia made her house debut at the Semperoper Dresden with the role of ‘The Queen of the Night’ in Mozart’s Die Zauberflöte.

-She will also give recitals with Roger Vignoles at the Wigmore Hall and Snape Maltings, as well as celebrating the release of their CD of Rachmaninov songs with Hyperion Records Ltd in Autumn 2019.
+She gave recitals with Roger Vignoles at the Wigmore Hall and Snape Maltings, as well as celebrated the release of their CD of Rachmaninov songs with Hyperion Records in May 2020.

-Julia was a 2019 Paris Opera Competition Grand Finalist; she was the winner of the Prix Spécial du Centre Lyrique Clermont-Auvergne at the International Clermont Ferrand Competition; a Susan Chilcott Award 2018 Finalist; a semifinalist in the International Hans Gabor Belvedere Competition 2018; she won First Prize in the Dean and Chadlington Competition 2014; won a Sybil Tutton Award from Help Musicians UK; was a 2014 YCAT finalist; a 2014 Royal Overseas League Competition finalist; a finalist in the Susan Longfield Competition at Guildhall (2013) and was awarded ‘Commended’ at the National Mozart Competition (2012).
+Julia was a 2019 Paris Opera Competition finalist, she was awarded the Prix Spécial du Centre Lyrique Clermont-Auvergne at the International Clermont Ferrand Competition 2017; First Prize in the 2014 Dean and Chadlington Competition; a 2018 Susan Chilcott Award Finalist; a Semifinalist in the Hans Gabor Belvedere Competition 2018; 2014 Young Classical Artists Trust Finalist at the Wigmore Hall; and Finalist in the 2014 Royal Overseas League Competition.

 Julia made her professional operatic debut at the age of 16 at Glyndebourne and English National Opera, understudying ‘Flora’ in Britten’s The Turn of the Screw.
 She trained at the Guildhall School of Music and Drama and continues her studies with Marie McLaughlin and Susan Roberts.